 Dabbling in almost every genre, John can emulate many classic and popular piano pieces.
 But his forte lies in the ability to create drastically different arrangements of existing songs.

 “If a song was originally written to be performed fast, then I might slow it down and turn it into a ballad.
 Or vice versa,” John explains.
 “Sometimes I’ll change the genre from the original recording.
 Perhaps it was originally a heavy metal song, so I’ll turn it into a jazz waltz.
 Or if it was originally written in a major key, I’ll play it in a minor key.”

-Currently, John has two recordings in the works – a piano tribute to alternative rock band Counting Crows and a long-awaited collection of wedding songs, which he’s recording with longtime wedding collaborator and vocalist, Markita Conner.
+In 2020, John released a piano tribute to alternative rock band Counting Crows , Mr. Duritz and Me.
+Currently, he has another recording in the works – a collection of wedding songs, which features three songs with longtime wedding collaborator and vocalist, Markita Conner.

-Until then, listeners can enjoy the recently released Downpour, as well as previous releases Fruitcake with Nuts and My Sunday Best.
+Until then, listeners can enjoy The Big Day, as well as previous releases Mr. Duritz & Me, Downpour, Fruitcake with Nuts and My Sunday Best.

 John started putting this one together almost 15 years ago.
 Before the piece was finished, it went through dozens of iterations.
 He considered and tinkered with approximately 40 songs and originally planned to record with vocals and a full band.
 But once he finally started recording a couple of years ago, and he heard the piano played back all on its own, it became clear that the only thing the songs needed were some dramatic sound effects.